kevinknights29/kevinknights29/README.md

 # Kevin Knights | Machine Learning Engineer 🤖

-Hello! **Machine Learning Engineer** with 5+ years of experience building scalable AI/ML systems.
+Hello!
+I'm Kevin, a **Machine Learning Engineer** with 5+ years of experience building scalable AI/ML systems.

 Exploring High-Performance Computing to solve complex problems with highly optimized computational algorithms and simulations.

+Originally from Panama City, Panama, now living in Dublin, Ireland.

 Beyond my work/studies, I like to engage in the communities, contributing to forums, participating in hackathons, and continuously exploring new technologies and practical applications.